zeroc-ice/ice-demos/cpp/Ice/uwp/hello/server/README.md

 * Build and deploy the demo using `Deploy server` from the `Build` menu.
 * Start the "Ice Hello Demo Server" application from the Windows Start screen or right click on the project and select `Debug -> Start new instance`.
-* Build (if needed) and start the Ice/hello client of your choice.
+* On another machine/device build (if needed) and start the Ice/hello client of your choice and connect using the public IP address of the machine running the server.

 ### SSL

-If you run the hello client and server on different computers or devices, you also need to regenerate the server certificate to ensure the certificate common name is set to the IP address of the server.
+Since you need to run the hello client and server on different computers or devices, you also need to regenerate the server certificate to ensure the certificate common name is set to the IP address of the server.
 To regenerate the certificate, you can run the `makecerts.py` Python script from the `certs` directory at the top of this distribution.
 For example: